 MAO = CF x ARV – Repairs – Profit

 ARV – ARV refers the After Repair Value.
-Refer to this article on how to calculate ARV.
+(Related article: How to calculate ARV)

 Repairs – This is the estimated repair cost you got from the contractor you are most likely to choose.
 Make sure you get at least 3 estimates from reputable contractors and use the one that is most favorable to you in terms of cost, time for completion, etc.